 - Pros: Stone is extremely durable, fire-resistant, and requires minimal maintenance.
 It adds significant curb appeal and value to a home.

 - Cons: Natural stone is very expensive and heavy, making installation challenging.
-Stone veneer offers a similar look at a lower cost and weight but may not have the same longevity as natural stone.
+Stone veneer offers a similar look at a lower cost and weight.
+But, it does not have the same longevity as natural stone.

 - Pros: Metal siding is very durable, fire-resistant, and low-maintenance.
 Aluminum is lightweight and rust-resistant, while steel is stronger and more dent-resistant.
 Both are recyclable.